When we go to the hospital and get medications, we are often advised to take some medicines with food, while we take others before eating.

-The question of "can you take lion's mane everyday?" is often asked by new mushroom users.
-If you are asking yourself, "can I take lion's mane everyday?" you should know that taking Lion's mane every day is 100% healthy.
+The question, "can you take lion's mane every day?" is often asked by new mushroom users.
+The answer is simple: Yes, you can take Lion's mane every day.

 To get the benefits offered by the mushroom, you need to take it consistently.
-You will only need to ensure you are not going above the daily recommended dosage.
+However, ensure you are not going above the daily recommended dosage.

-Maximum dosage of 2000 mg per day is recommended for most people.
-However, some people can tolerate more than this and can go up to 3000 mg daily, while others can handle 1000 mg daily.
+Maximum dosage of 2000 mg per day is ideal for most people.
+However, some people can go up to 3000 mg daily, while others can handle 1000 mg daily.

-For this reason, before taking the average recommended dosage for Lion's mane for depression and other conditions, talk to your doctor—the doctor should determine how much Lion's mane to take.
+For this reason, talk to your doctor—the doctor should determine how much Lion's mane to take.